 - Design and implement a new program and/or policy; and

 - Apply for competitive funding opportunities to solve a variety of problem behaviors.

-SAC staff have recently completed the 2016 administration of the Arizona Youth Survey.
-During 2016, several new questions were added to the survey instrument including questions regarding electronic cigarette (E-Cig) use, Adverse Childhood Experiences (ACEs), perceived stress, and peer interactions at school.
+SAC staff have recently completed the 2018 administration of the Arizona Youth Survey.
+During 2018, several new questions were added to the survey instrument including questions regarding marijuana concentrates, poly drug use, and alcohol and prescription pain relievers.
 Results from this administration, as well as prior administrations, are available on the Community Data Portal (CDP) and the AYS webpage.

 Community Data Portal Website

 SAC staff maintains the Community Data Portal (CDP) website.
 The CDP provides access to drug, crime, and criminal justice-related data for policymakers and practitioners through the use of a web-based data dissemination tool.
 The Evidence-Based Practices in Criminal Justice resource page is also available to assist in understanding more about evidence-based practices and to provide links to sites that are currently evaluating the effectiveness of programs from across the country.
 The Community Data Portal can be accessed: here.